moseseth/game-of-3-musie/README.md

 ### Getting Started

 - Inorder to setup the project , it is straight forward.
-  * All you need is a java running in your machine that 16+
+  * All you need is a java running in your machine with version 16+
 - The .jar is already packaged with dependencies in the root of the repository.
 - Find the terminal and run:
 ```commandline